 Loss of Appetite and Weight Loss

-If your dog has lost interest in his food and is losing weight, he might be ill.
+If your dog has lost interest in their food and is losing weight, they may be ill.
 Cancer is only one disease your veterinarian will want to look at and consider if your dog's appetite or weight changes.
 Loss of interest in activity and foods is a typical first warning of any health trouble from just not feeling well to something more serious like cancer.

 Unusual Bleeding or Discharge

-If your dog bleeds without explanation or visible injury, or if your dog is experiencing blood in his urine or stool, have him examined by your veterinarian.
-Discharging vomit and diarrhea could also be signs of trouble within his body.
+If your dog bleeds without explanation or visible injury, or if your dog is experiencing blood in their urine or stool, have them examined by your veterinarian.
+Discharging vomit and diarrhea could also be signs of trouble within the body.

-Your dog could potentially have throat cancer or cancer in his mouth if he is showing signs of pain when he tries to swallow.
+Your dog could potentially have throat cancer or cancer in their mouth if they are showing signs of pain when they try to swallow.
 Your dog will also probably show an interest in food without the desire to eat.

-If your dog's energy is suddenly lower than normal, this is a sign he is not feeling well.
+If your dog's energy is suddenly lower than normal, this is a sign they are not feeling well.
 Lethargy is one of the first symptoms of illness.

 Your dog may potentially be experiencing pain for various reasons.
 Lameness could result from cancer within soft tissue nerves or bones.
-Have your dog checked out by your veterinarian if he is favoring a limb over others and walking with a lame gait.
+Have your dog checked out by your veterinarian if they are favoring a limb over others and walking with a lame gait.

 Prevention and Early Detection

 There several kinds of cancer your dog can develop.
 Preventive care through your veterinarian with regular visits and watching for early signs are your best chance of catching something serious early.
-Providing a high-quality and diet with added supplements for fresh fruits and vegetables for antioxidants and keeping their calorie counts down to keep your dog at a healthy weight is a preventive measure easily done from an early age.
-Cancer cells thrive in glucose, so dogs with diets high in sugar as a grain-based food may be more susceptible to developing cancer than dogs who have been eating a healthy, lean protein diet with a healthy fat content.
+Providing a high-quality diet with added supplements, or fresh fruits and vegetables for antioxidants, and keeping their calorie counts down to keep your dog at a healthy weight are preventive measures easily done from an early age.
+Cancer cells thrive in glucose, so dogs with diets high in sugar may be more susceptible to developing cancer than dogs who have been eating a healthy, lean protein diet with a reasonable fat content.